-So I don't think the application documents in this case gave Options a basis to conclude advice hadn't been given - particularly given what I say above.
+So I don't think the application documents in this case gave Options any basis to conclude advice hadn't been given - particularly given what I say above.
 They present a confused, inconsistent, picture.

 Taking account of the available evidence I consider that, in this case, Caledonian did give advice to Mr C on the merits of transferring his pension to the SIPP and investing in the FPI bond.
 It appears more likely than not that Caledonian proactively suggested to Mr C he transfer his occupational pension and make the FPI investment.
-Mr C had no investment experience and he described being persuaded by Caledonian that transferring and investing his pension would ensure his pension was 'in the best place' and would give him higher 'returns'.
-He said the Caledonian representative was knowledgeable and led him to believe the investment was low-risk.
-And the investment Mr C made was the same investment made by many other consumers who Caledonian introduced - the investment that Caledonian had told Options it was 'putting' its customers 'into'.
+Mr C had no investment experience and no intention of changing his pension before encountering Caledonian.
+He said Caledonian gave him a presentation showing the benefits of transferring.
+And Caledonian 'persuaded' him to make the transfer and investment.
+Mr C's representative said Caledonian led him to believe he'd be better off if he transferred and invested his pension.
+Also, Mr C transferred to the same SIPP and make the same investment as many other consumers who Caledonian introduced - the SIPP and investment that Caledonian had told Options it was 'putting' its customers 'into'.
 I don't think Mr C would've invested his pension in a SIPP or in FPI of his own volition or without a positive recommendation from Caledonian.